1131-NCCUBionf/pro2/README.md

 ## File

-* hw2_ref.py: You can start from this reference code, and try to write your own comment in English
+* hw2_ref.py: You can start from this reference code and try to write your own comment in English
 * pam100.txt
 * pam250.txt
 * test1.fasta